For individuals & families: As a parent

 Phone us and we can discuss the best option for you.

-I think the paying parent should be paying a lot more.
+I think the liable parent should be paying a lot more.
 How can I get the payments increased?

-We use a formula set by legislation to work out how much child support a paying parent needs to pay.
-We’re not able to change the way we calculate it.
-As a result, paying parents with similar income and living circumstances are required to pay similar amounts.
+We use a formula set by legislation to work out how much child support a liable parent needs to pay.
+We're not able to change the way we calculate it.
+As a result, liable parents with similar income and living circumstances are required to pay similar amounts.

 However, if you believe that special circumstances in your case make the standard assessment unfair, then you can apply for an administrative review or an exemption review depending on the circumstances.